The 28th Annual Governor's Lecture in the Humanities

 October 10, 2023 • Holland Performing Arts Center, Omaha

 Free Public Lecture at 7:30 PM • No ticket required

-Co-chaired by HN board members Mike Homa and Ana Lopez Shalla, both of Omaha, the lecture was free and open to the public.
+Co-chaired by HN board members Mike Homa and Ana Lopez Shalla, both of Omaha, the lecture will be free and open to the public and will include presentation of the 2023 Sower Award in the Humanities to Beth S. Dotan, Ph.D.
 A benefit event prior to the free lecture raises important funds for HN’s statewide programs.
-Invitations for the benefit will be mailed this summer.
+The RSVP date for the benefit dinner – September 22 – has now passed.

 History of Humanities Nebraska's Governor's Lecture